PRIMED for Action started over a cup of coffee with the question WHY?

 The Butler County Health Department and its agency partners have been at the forefront of designing programs to improve infant wellbeing through its PRIM initiative (Partnership to Reduce Infant Mortality).
 PRIMED for Action takes its name from the PRIM initiative, highlighting a research model that has been, since the beginning, collaborative with the people and agencies we seek to inform, driven by their questions, insights and concerns.

-With pilot funding from the Miami University Office for the Advancement of Research and Scholarship, we launched PRIMED for Action as a community based participatory research project to so that the most important voices would be heard, that is, the voices of those most affected by high infant mortality
+With pilot funding from the Miami University Office for the Advancement of Research and Scholarship, we launched PRIMED for Action in 2016 as a community based participatory research project to so that the most important voices would be heard, that is, the voices of those most affected by high infant mortality

 The team expanded to consist of academics, area agencies, community health workers, and parents concerned about African American infant mortality.
 And then it expanded further to include Miami University global health students who offered invaluable technical and creative support while they learned about qualitative research methods and local barriers to healthy birth outcomes.